DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 ## 04.19

 I and **L** are planning to build our very own model for the project.
-We still don't know the subject, but we're going to figure out these days while I catch up with the lessons.
+We still don't know the subject, but we're going to figure out these days while I catch up with the lectures.

 **L** has a fairly good understanding of modeling and uv mapping, and of web programming too, so we decided he'll build the model and write the menu, I'll probably take care of the shaders and materials.